abderrahmanskiredj/GemMaroc/Data_preparation/Readme.md

 * Discard any exchanges beyond this limit.
 * If truncation would result in a partial (incomplete) utterance, remove that utterance entirely to avoid cutting it mid-sentence.

+Finally, split the dataset so that 30% remains in English and 70% is translated into Darija.
+An interesting trick is that translation can increase the number of tokens.
+To avoid losing content due to token expansion, we select the 70% to be translated from the entries with the fewest tokens.

 Refer to **`Filter_tulu.ipynb`** for implementation details.

 Here’s a cleaner, more precise version of your steps: